Partners & Programmes

 You can apply for a Small Loan through your LDC and in doing so can avail of the following:

 See www.ildn.ie for more information on what the Local Development Companies offer.

 Microfinance Ireland was set up under the 2012 Action Plan for Jobs.

 The Action Plan for Jobs is a whole-of-Government initiative under which all Government Departments and Agencies work together to deliver on the agreed action points for each year.
 Since APJ was introduced it has been one of the Government’s key instruments to support job creation.

 To see the Action Plan for Jobs 2016 please visit this link.

 Microfinance Ireland is part-funded by the Irish Government by the Department of Business, Enterprise and Innovation as part of the Government’s Action Plan for Jobs.

 The mission of the DBEI is to support the creation of jobs by promoting the development of a competitive business environment in which enterprises will operate to high standards and grow in sustainable markets.
 The department has committed itself to prioritising investment in science, technology and innovation and the development of the knowledge society.

 DBEI is currently overseen by:

-Frances Fitzgerald, TD, Tanaiste and Minister for Business, Enterprise and Innovation
+Heather Humphreys, TD, Minister for Business, Enterprise and Innovation